silivanxay/BBI_CMS_API/README.md

 Basic Settings
-You’ll have to make the following modifications to your your .env file and Django Secret Key
+You’ll have to make the following creations to your your .env file and Django Secret Key